Error Handling

 if (error instanceof LovrabetError) {

-// Output description, AI tools will read console
+// Output description, AI tools will read the console

 console.error("SDK Error:", error.description);

-// Or throw directly, let AI see full stack
+// Or throw directly to let AI see the full stack

 throw error;